kneerunjun/template-gogin/README.md

 ### How to use the template?
 -----

-Clone the repository to your local machine. `cd` into directory
+Clone the repository to your local machine. `cd` into directory and issue the following commands

 ```sh
 docker-compose --env-file dev.env build